Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

 In this section we focus on how enhancing the coupling between the bound matter system and the electromagnetic continuum can lead to the modification of ground-state properties.
-There are several methods by which the coupling to the electromagnetic continuum can be enhanced, e.g., using a planar cavity as a photonic structure.
-Here, we distinguish two settings how the discretized photon continuum interacts with matter.
-The first setting is the reference ``free-space'' case were the discretized continuum is weakly coupled to matter and we chose $\lambda=0.0009$ to designate the free-space coupling.
-In the second setting, the discretized continuum can be made to strongly interact with matter as realized within planar optical cavities by decreasing the mode volume to enhance the coupling.
+There are several methods by which the coupling to the electromagnetic continuum can be enhanced.
+For instance, to enhance the coupling of a single atom or molecule usually micro- and nanocavities are employed~\cite{skolnick1998strong,raimond2001manipulating,vahala2003optical,hugall2018plasmonic}, while to enhance the collective coupling often Fabry-P\'erot cavities are used~\cite{garcia-vidal2021}.
+Here, we distinguish two settings for the coupling of matter with vacuum fluctuations.
+The first setting is the reference ``free-space'' case where the discretized continuum is weakly coupled to matter and we chose $\lambda=0.0009$ to designate the free-space coupling.
+In the second setting, the discretized continuum is made to strongly interact with matter by decreasing the mode volume for the relevant frequency ranges to enhance the coupling.
 In this cavity setup, we enhance the coupling to the discretized continuum by increasing the coupling parameter $\lambda=0.0012, 0.0019$.
-As we learned from the Sec.~\ref{sec:free-electron}, we need to have the matter and the photonic degrees of freedom to be consistent.
+As we learned from Sec.~\ref{sec:free-electron}, we need to have the matter and the photonic degrees of freedom to be consistent.
 We therefore only consider the photonic density of states in the relevant frequency range, where there are matter states that can be affected by the photons.
-We do not consider how the photonic density of states is changed outside of this frequency range, from where the extra density of states is taken from.
-We will investigate the properties only in the NRQED setting.
+We do not consider how the photonic modes are changed outside of this frequency range, from where the extra density of states is taken from.
+The specifics of the photonic environment are not further discussed here, but engineering the photonic modes can be done in an ab initio setting via, e.g., macroscopic QED~\cite{svendsen2024ab}.
+We will investigate the properties of the coupled system in the following only in the NRQED setting.